 Minor spot improvements such as turn lane at existing crossover, turn lane on 2lane, etc. No additional Right of Way required.
-Where Right of Way is adequate. establish horizontal and vertical control in the improvement area.
-May use assumed vertical datum if approved by the District Location Surveyor and the Project Manager/Designer.
+Where Right of Way is adequate, establish horizontal and vertical control in the improvement area.
+Mav use assumed vertical datum if approved by the District Location Surveyor and the Project Manager/Designer.
 The cross sections will have a common bench mark elevation throughout the curve.
 In other words, do not assume an elevation at the centerline of the highway for each cross section.
 A minimum of two (2) bench marks should be set off of the highway near the Right of Way Line and may be based on assumed elevations or NAVD 88 datum.
 If the surveyor elects to use temporary assumed bench marks, they must last throughout the life of construction and cannot be set in trees, power poles or concrete monuments.
-If Right of Way is constrained, reestablish existing R/W line.
+If Right of Way is constrained, re-establish existing R/W line.
 Level 1 required throughout other portions of project.
 Cross section level to be determined by Project Manager/Designer with input from the District Location Surveyor and Resident Engineer.
-TOPO with supplemental elevations in area of improvement.
+TOPO with supplemental cross sections and/or elevations in area(s) of deficient criteria and/or proposed improvement(s).
 Reference control points outside R/W. Subsurface utility locates if required.

 Continuous improvements through length of project such as widening and/or paved shoulder; or major spot improvements (structure replacement; major intersection improvement).
 May require Right of Way purchase.
+Horizontal

-Horizontal Control baseline, centerline or network.
+Control baseline, centerline or network.
 Vertical Control on NAVD 88.
 TOPO with supplemental elevations (limits to be determined).
 Digital Terrain Model (DTM) at specified locations.
 Right of Way Control Survey and Maps (if Right of Way purchased).
 Subsurface utility locates.